The Hidden Cost of Bad Investment Decisions: Why Most Losses Aren’t Market Losses; They’re Decision Losses

 more than traditional software.

-The future enterprise will increasingly operate through:
+The future enterprise will increasingly operate through orchestrated intelligence infrastructures.

 From AI Tools to AI Operating Systems